-At Cats Only Veterinary Hospital, all of our routine surgeries (spay, neuter, declaw) & advanced surgical procedures utilize the benefits of CO2 Laser Surgery.
+At Cats Only Veterinary Hospital, all of our routine surgeries (spay, neuter, declaw) and advanced surgical procedures utilize the benefits of a CO2 Laser.
 The results are truly remarkable.

 Routine Surgical Services

 This out-patient procedure involves the surgical removal of both testicles under general anesthesia.
 All patients go home the same day with written discharge instructions and once a day pain medication for 2 days.

 This out-patient procedure involves the surgical removal of the uterus and ovaries under general anesthesia.
 Our patients having this procedure performed have an IV catheter placed prior to surgery, IV fluids administered during the procedure and will be monitored as described below.
 All patients go home the same day with written discharge instructions and once a day pain medication for 2 days.

 This procedure involves the surgical removal of the nail and attached bone under general anesthesia of all digits on the front limbs.
 A laser declaw is truly the best way to perform this procedure.
 Our patients having this procedure performed have an IV catheter placed prior to surgery, IV fluids administered during the procedure and will be monitored as described below.
 The toes are not bandaged, tourniquets are not used, and an extended hospital stay is not required as they are when using the traditional scalpel.
 All patients stay over one night and go home the next day with written discharge instructions and once a day pain medication for 2 days.
 More aggressive pain management is used for adult cats.

 The benefits of using a CO2 laser during surgery far exceed those of the traditional scalpel.